jacamo-lang/camel-cartago/doc/readme.md

 # JaCaMo Artifact Component
 ## Overview
+It's important to notice this component has not been release to user use, it is still under development and contains bugs, debug purposed comments, and minor implementation mistakes.
+This documentation itself is not yet complete, and should be take with 'a grain of salt'.
+Any note or recomendation concerning this projects is welcome.

 This project contains an implementation of a custom Apache Camel component that gives agents, from a MAS JaCaMo project, a way to interact with other services as environmental artifacts.
 Apache Camel is a framework based on Enterprise Integration Patterns that aims to resolve  integration problems between components.